lbrulet/EpitechFetcher/README.md

 EpitechFetcher is a golang library that fetch the user informations with his autologin
 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [go get](https://golang.org/cmd/go/) to install EpitechFetcher.

 ```bash
 go get -v github.com/lbrulet/EpitechFetcher